🎯 MCP Feedback Collector

 - **Complete Signal Handling**: Supports SIGINT, SIGTERM, SIGBREAK (Windows)

-- **Intelligent Exception Handling**: Optimizes handling of uncaught exceptions and Promise rejections
+- **Intelligent Exception Handling**: Optimizes the handling mechanism for uncaught exceptions and Promise rejections

-- **Prevent Duplicate Closure**: Adds a closure status flag to avoid executing the closure process multiple times
+- **Anti-Duplicate Shutdown**: Adds a shutdown status flag to avoid repeated execution of the shutdown process

-- **Client Notifications**: Notifies all connected clients before closing
+- **Client Notification**: Notifies all connected clients before closing

-- **Resource Cleanup**: Ensures all resources are correctly released to avoid zombie processes
+- **Resource Cleanup**: Ensures all resources are properly released to avoid zombie processes

-- **Detailed Logs**: Clear logs for process termination and port release, supporting MCP standard log output
+- **Detailed Logs**: Clear process termination and port release logs, supporting MCP standard log output

-- **Automatic Handling**: Most port conflicts are automatically resolved with intelligent downgrade strategies
+- **Automatic Handling**: Most port conflicts are automatically resolved with intelligent degradation strategies

-- **Smart Prompts**: Clear status prompts and error messages, professional output format
+- **Intelligent Prompts**: Clear status prompts and error messages with professional output format

 - **Seamless Experience**: Users do not need to worry about underlying port management and log configuration

-- **Developer Friendly**: Complete support for MCP protocol, facilitating integration and debugging
+- **Developer-Friendly**: Full MCP protocol support for easy integration and debugging

 - **Intelligent Image Description**: AI automatically converts images into detailed text descriptions

-- **Compatibility Improvement**: Resolves issues where some MCP clients cannot display images
+- **Compatibility Improvement**: Solves the problem that some MCP clients cannot display images

-- **User Control**: Users can actively convert images by clicking the "Image to Text" button
+- **User Controllable**: Actively convert by clicking the "Image to Text" button

-- **Editable Descriptions**: Users can modify AI-generated image descriptions
+- **Editable Description**: Users can modify the AI-generated image description

-- **Batch Processing**: Supports converting multiple images simultaneously
+- **Batch Processing**: Supports simultaneous conversion of multiple images

 ### 🎨 UI Simplification and Optimization (v2.1.1)

-- **Plain Text Status Display**: Removes spinning animations for a clean and intuitive interface
+- **Pure Text Status Display**: Removes rotation animations for simplicity and intuitiveness

-- **Intelligent Auto-refresh**: Enabled by default, no user selection required
+- **Intelligent Automatic Refresh**: Enabled by default, no user selection required

-- **Minimalist Design**: Aligns with modern UI design trends
+- **Minimalist Design**: Conforms to modern UI design trends

 ### 🔄 Session Management Optimization (v2.1.1)